OchiengPaul442/AirQualityAgent/docs/DOCUMENT_UPLOAD_GUIDE.md

 ## Overview

-Upload and analyze PDF, CSV, or Excel files with **in-memory processing** for cost-effective analysis.
+Upload and analyze PDF, CSV, or Excel files **directly through the chat endpoint** with **in-memory processing** for cost-effective analysis.
 Files are **never stored** on the server - processed entirely in RAM and immediately discarded.

+**Important:** Document upload is now integrated into the `/api/v1/agent/chat` endpoint.
+You can upload a file along with your message to the AI agent for analysis.

 **Key Benefits:**

+- ✅ **Unified Endpoint** - Upload and chat in one request
+- ✅ **Conversational Context** - Documents analyzed within conversation flow
-- ✅ **No Server Storage** - Zero disk usage, pure in-memory
+- ✅ **No Server Storage** - Zero disk usage, pure in-memory processing
 - ✅ **8MB Limit** - Optimized for cost and performance
 - ✅ **Secure** - Files discarded after processing
 - ✅ **Fast** - Streaming chunks prevent memory spikes